ned14/outcome/doc/src/content/reference/_index.md

     <a id="standardese-outcome_v2_xxx::hooks"></a>

-    Namespace for ADL discovered hooks into events in `result` and `outcome`.
+    Namespace containing hooks used for intercepting and manipulating result/outcome

       - [`hook_outcome_construction`](outcome#standardese-outcome_v2_xxx::hooks::hook_outcome_construction\<T,U\>\(T*,U&&\)) &mdash; The default instantiation hook implementation called when a `outcome` is first created by conversion from one of its possible types.
 Does nothing.